formix/MegaCityOne/MegaCityOne/doc/api.md

 ---
+##### M:MegaCityOne.JudgeDredd.Load

+ Search for a JusticeDepartment implementation in the calling library.

+---
 ##### M:MegaCityOne.JudgeDredd.Advise(System.String,System.Object[])

  Dredd checks with it's AI and tells if the given law is repsected or not, given the provided arguments, for the current Principal.